sbrl/Pepperminty-Wiki/README.md

 ================
 A wiki in a box

-Pepperminty wiki is a complete wiki in a box and is inspired by @am2064's Minty wiki, which can be found here: https://github.com/am2064/Minty-Wiki
+Pepperminty wiki is a complete wiki in a box inspired by @am2064's Minty wiki, which can be found here: https://github.com/am2064/Minty-Wiki

 Downloading / Installing
 ------------------------